jessfraz/tupperwarewithspears/README.md

   -H="": custom-header;custom-header
   -P="": proxy-auth-username:password
   -T="": content type
+  -bridge="tws0": bridge name
   -c=100: number of multiple requests to perform at a time.
-Default is one request at a time -d=false: run in debug mode -dockerHost="unix://var/run/docker.sock": docker daemon socket to connect to -f="ALL": specify SSL/TLS protocol (SSL2, SSL3, TLS1, or ALL) -m="GET": method
+Default is one request at a time -cidr="": ip cidr to use for interface from containers -d=false: run in debug mode -dockerHost="unix://var/run/docker.sock": docker daemon socket to connect to -f="ALL": specify SSL/TLS protocol (SSL2, SSL3, TLS1, or ALL) -gateway="": set gateway for outbound traffic -m="GET": method
   -n=10000: number of requests to perform for the benchmarking session -nc=16: number of containers (tupperware) to attack with